tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 handle requests, which it considers excessive, by responding with a NewConnectionId message containing fewer than num_cid CIDs, including no CIDs at all.
-Endpoints MAY handle an excessive number of RequestConnectionId messages by terminating the connection.
+Endpoints MAY handle an excessive number of RequestConnectionId messages by terminating the connection using a "too_many_cids_requested" (alert number 52) alert.

 Endpoints MUST NOT send either of these messages if they did not negotiate a CID.
 If an implementation receives these messages when CIDs